-2. PROGRAM PREREQUISITES
+2. Program Prerequisites

-Consider whether you meet the program requirements.
-To participate in one of the Clinics, Judicial Internships or Supervised Fieldwork Programs, you must be in good academic standing (not on academic probation) and, in most instances, you must have completed at least 28 credits (or 45 credits for the Prosecutor Clinic and Public Defender Clinic).

-Many programs also have prerequisites or co-requisites.
-These requirements are designed to ensure that participants have the background necessary for meaningful participation in an internship.
-Prerequisites and co-requisites are included in the descriptions of placements that follow in this application packet and on the application form.
+Consider whether you meet the requirements for your possible internship placement.
+You must be in good academic standing (not on academic probation) and, for most placements, you must have completed at least 28 credits.
+In addition, certain placements have prerequisites or corequisites.
+These requirements are designed to ensure that interns have the background necessary for meaningful participation in an internship.
+Prerequisites and co-requisites are included in the descriptions of placements that follow in this application packet and in the application form.

-3. SELECTION CRITERIA
+3. Selection Criteria

 The placement process seeks to match applicants with internships in which they have expressed a high priority interest and where they have the best opportunity for a successful internship experience.
-Among the selection factors considered are the following: program priorities identified by the applicant on the application; applicant's preparedness for internship for which they have applied (including completion of minimum credits, satisfaction of any prerequisites or co-requisites, and overall academic performance to date); applicant's proximity to graduation; applicant's opportunity already to participate in an internship and the quality of their performance in that internship; any relevant experiences as seen in the applicant's resume; and information provided by applicant in the optional interest statement with their resume.
+Among the selection factors considered are the following: program priorities identified by the applicant on the application; applicant's preparedness for internship for which they have applied (including completion of minimum credits, satisfaction of any prerequisites or corequisites, and overall academic performance to date); applicant's proximity to graduation; applicant's opportunity already to participate in an internship and the quality of their participation in that internship; any relevant experiences as seen in the applicant's resume; and information provided by applicant in the optional interest statement with their resume.